RedisLabs/redislabs-docs/content/rdi/architecture.md

 - Entered manually as parameters to a CLI command (where applicable).
 - Stored in environment variables.
-- Injected to the temp file system by a secret store agent (e.g. [HashiCorp Vault](https://www.vaultproject.io/)).
+- Injected to the temp file system by a secret store agent (for example, [HashiCorp Vault](https://www.vaultproject.io/)).

 ## Scalability and high availability

 Redis Data Integration is highly available:

 - At the feeder level: Debezium Server is deployed using [Kubernetes](https://kubernetes.io/) or [Pacemaker](https://clusterlabs.org/pacemaker/) for failover between stateless instances, while the state is secured in Redis.
-- At the Data and Control Plane: Using Redis Enterprise mechanisms for high availability (shard replica, cluster level configurations, etc.)
+- At the Data and Control Plane: Using Redis Enterprise mechanisms for high availability (shard replica, cluster level configurations, and so on)

 Redis Data Integration is horizontally scalable: